 Almost always we have the chance to chat with an artisan, which adds that extra-special layer of personal connection to any visit.

-The sandy archipelago of windswept islands are drop-dead gorgeous to explore, home to les Madelinots (local residents).
+The sandy archipelago of windswept islands is drop-dead gorgeous to explore, home to les Madelinots (local residents).

 Gaily coloured homes snuggle the coastline – just as in Newfoundland and other maritime places in maritime North America, houses are painted extraordinary colours (say, raspberry with a brilliant teal trim) so that fisherman could identify their homes while at sea.

 Nowadays, les Îles are a haven for anyone who loves kayaking, wind-surfing, horseback riding, visiting seals on ice in wintertime – and exploring economuseums to capture the traditions of yesteryear.

 Talking about fishermen, herring is a staple fish throughout the northern world.

 And, as in days of old, this species is still smoked and cured, which preserves them for consumption throughout the year.